Phenomenological Theory of Variational Quantum Ground-State Preparation: Acknowledgements

 \section{Acknowledgements}

 We are sincerely grateful to T.\,Westerhout for useful discussions and help with the technical simulation setup.
 We thank Titus Neupert for helpful comments on our manuscript.
 Numerical simulations used the high-performance package \texttt{lattice{\_}symmetries}~\cite{westerhout2021latticesymmetries} for quantum state vectors manipulation.
 N.\,A is funded by the Swiss National Science Foundation, grant number: PP00P2{\_}176877.
+N.\,A. acknowledges the usage of computing resources of the federal collective usage center ``Complex for simulation and data processing for mega-science facilities'' at NRC ``Kurchatov Institute''.